drcjar/ipfjes-thesis/source/14_chapter_6.md

 ^1^ Adjusted for age, smoking, and centre

-### Table fourteen: Sensitivity analysis (limited to participants within 10km of the hospital): Occupational asbestos exposure (inferred by job title) and IPF risk (categories of exposure)
+### Table 6.14: Sensitivity analysis (limited to participants within 10km of the hospital): Occupational asbestos exposure (inferred by job title) and IPF risk (categories of exposure)

 | Category                   | Cases (%) | Controls (%) | Unadjusted OR  (95%CI; p-value) | Adjusted OR^1^  (95%CI; p-value) |
 |----------------------------|-----------|--------------|---------------------------------|--------------------------------|